chef-boneyard/chef-rfc/new/server-stats-endpoint.md

 This RFC adds a `/_stats` endpoint to Chef Server.
 This endpoint will respond with statistics about the Chef Server instance, along with any services that are both required by Chef Server and colocated with that instance.
+It takes one optional parameter `format`, which is assumed to be `json` by default.
+There may be other formats supported in the future.

 ### Supported Metric Primitives
 The endpoints can provide metrics of following types, as defined by [Prometheus](https://prometheus.io/docs/concepts/metric_types/):